Also known as: ctb pull-ups, ctb pull ups, chest-touch pullups, bar pull-ups

 Frequently Asked Questions

-What are the main benefits of chest to bar pull ups?
+What are the benefits of chest to bar pull ups?

-What common mistakes should I avoid when doing chest to bar pull ups?
+What common mistakes should I avoid with chest to bar pull ups?

-How can I progress or modify chest to bar pull ups?
+How can I progress or regress chest to bar pull ups?